 It is Cain’s genealogy that is first examined and recorded for us in the Bible.
 The Bible states that Cain built a city and named it after his son, Enoch.
 This name could mean “initiated”, “teaching” or “a teacher of”.
 As parents, what we teach our children is of utmost importance.
 Enoch had a son who he named “Irad” which means fugitive.
 Apparently, Cain told his story to his son.
 More than likely, he framed the story so that it portrayed him as the victim of a vengeful God.
 Enoch’s “teaching” or influence was evident in the naming of his grandson, Mehujael.
 This name means smitten of God or God is combative.
 I can almost envision Cain sitting with his sons and grandsons telling them of the “poor, pitiful me” story of his being driven away from his relatives by a vengeful and unmerciful God.
 I’m sure that in his story, Cain acted only in self-defense against his aggressive brother, Abel.
 Not to mention the fact that God was unjust in that he showed favoritism to Abel.
 There is one other consideration that one might infer from this story.
 When Cain was driven out, he went to a land called Nod.
 Of course, this was named by Cain or possibly his descendants because it basically means “wandering”.
 It is possible that other relatives of Cain and, of course, his own immediate family, went with Cain.
 So now, we have established a clan separate from the rest of humanity’s earliest civilization.

 In chapter 4, the Bible continues with Cain’s genealogy all the way down to the eighth generation from Adam.
 I will not comment much on these generations except for one very interesting fact.
-For the first seventeen hundred years of earth’s early history before the Flood, only the names of four women were recorded in the annals of scripture: Eve, Cain’s wives Adah and Zillah and, finally, in the eighth generation, we find the name of Naamah.
+For the first seventeen hundred years of earth’s early history before the Flood, only the names of four women were recorded in the annals of scripture: Eve, Lamech’s wives Adah and Zillah, and in the eighth generation, we find the name of Naamah.
 Curiously, this name means pleasant or beautiful.
 I do not think it was for naught that her name was recorded in the inspired writings.
 We will revisit this thought later.

 The Hebrew word for “upon” is composed of two Hebrew letters.
 These same two letters are elsewhere in the Bible translated “by”.
 The words “to call” is a word which essentially means to encounter or address.
 Therefore, this phrase could also be translated, “then began men to be called, addressed, known by the name of the LORD.”
 In other words, they were known as the “sons of God”.
 In the New Testament, believers are referred to as “the sons of God”.
+The following are passages of scripture that have the phrase "sons of God" which refer to mankind, not angels: John 1:12; Romans 8:14, 19; Galatians 4:6; Philippians 2:15; and 1John 3:1, 2.
 God does not change.
 If His followers are called sons of God in the New Testament, then they would also be known as that in the Old Testament.
 We see this in Hosea 1:10, “...Ye are the sons of the living God”.
-To the Hebrew, this was a foreign thought, that is why they wanted to stone Jesus.
-But to God, his followers are his children or sons.
+To God, his followers are his children or sons.
 So, in God’s eyes, two groups of people began to emerge in that early history of mankind: those who followed Him and those who followed Cain.

 Consider this for a moment.
 Is the Bible declaring that Adam and Eve and the rest of their children never called upon the name of the LORD until the birth of their grandson, Enos?
 No, they both were hopeful and anticipated the coming redeemer.
 They taught their children about God and how to sacrifice for the atonement of their sins.
 Rather, by the time of the birth of their grandson, the world became much more populated.
 Also, there was a clear distinction between the righteous lineage coming from Adam and Eve, and the ungodly lineage of Cain and those who aligned themselves with him.